lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

-Here is a typical implementation for a TableViewCell selection:
+Here is the implementation for a TableViewCell selection:

 ```swift
 extension ListAdapter: UITableViewDelegate {